 Sanctions should be commensurate with the violation(s) found to have occurred.
-In determining the sanction(s) to be imposed, the Council should take into account any mitigating circumstances and any aggravating factors including, but not limited to, any past misconduct by the student, any failure of the 103 | P a g e student to comply fully with previous sanctions, the actual or degree of intent and motivation of the student in committing the violation, and the severity and pervasiveness of the conduct that constituted the violation.
+In determining the sanction(s) to be imposed, the Council should consider any mitigating circumstances and any aggravating factors including, but not limited to, any past misconduct by the student, any failure of the student to comply fully with previous sanctions, the actual or degree of intent and motivation of the student in committing the violation, and the severity and pervasiveness of the conduct that constituted the violation.
 One or more of the following courses of action may be taken when a student has been found to violate the Code of Student Conduct.